You see, I want a lot.

 By the slippery ease of their light judgments

 But what you love to see are faces

 You have not grown old,

 And it is not too late to dive

 Calmly gives out its own secret.

 – Reiner Maria Rilke

 This poem has been one of my favourites since I discovered it… nearly 20 years ago.
 It speaks to me of the freedom that beckons when we move beyond our habitual preferences and choose the fullness of life itself.
 Radical acceptance!
-It tells me that there might be a real and earthy reward in this, more than the seemingly appealing rank of prince (that I interpret as the result of staying in our comfort zone where our preferences are met).
+It tells me that there might be a real and earthy reward in this, more than the seemingly appealing rank of prince (that I interpret as the result of stubbornly trying to get to a comfortable place where my preferences are met).

 And I like leaning in to the reassurance and promise of the last lines, pointing to what lies beyond words…

 How is it for you to hear this one?
 I’d love to hear!